KaitoML/nano-dl-framework/README.md

 optimizer.update()
 ```

-See `tests.ipynb` for a full walkthrough, including a complete training loop example.
+See `tests.ipynb` for a full walkthrough, including a complete training loop example and a side-by-side comparison against PyTorch on MNIST.

 ## Motivation